ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 # Our Focus on Streaming Video {#sd}

 As the Internet has grown, an increasingly large share of the traffic delivered to end users has become video.
-The most recent available estimates found that 75% of the total traffic to end users was video in 2019.
+The most recent available estimates found that 75% of the total traffic to end users was video in 2019 (as described in {{RFC8404}}, such traffic surveys have since become impossible to conduct due to ubiquitous encryption).
 At that time, the share of video traffic had been growing for years and was projected to continue growing (Appendix D of [CVNI]).

 A substantial part of this growth is due to the increased use of streaming video.
 However, video traffic in real-time communications (for example, online videoconferencing) has also grown significantly.